Do I think it’s wise for you to pay off your mortgage early?

-After resurveying the macroeconomic condition of the United States and trying to interpret the future direction of its fiscal policies I was ready to declare that maybe, just maybe, prepaying the mortgage isn’t such a good idea after all.
+After resurveying the macroeconomic condition of the United States and trying to interpret the future direction of its fiscal policy, I was ready to declare that maybe, just maybe, prepaying the mortgage isn’t a good idea after all.

 Suddenly it just didn’t seem like it made much sense to pay down a 30-year $120,000 mortgage at 4.5% interest if I truly believed that high-inflation was inevitable down the road as a result of Fed’s relentlessly lax monetary policy and the current administration’s plans to greatly expand the size of the Federal government and its entitlement programs.